DasinduHasmitha/SANJAYA/README.md

     #please download given python packages.

     #Any code editor that installed python 3.5 or later can run this file.

+    #But code editor should have jupyter extension installed.

     #This is an official technology of me so do not use it for bad works and its not my respponsibillity.